yyhh-org/site/content/achieve-high-throughput-and-low-latency-through-adaptive-asynchronous-transaction.md

 have different units.
 There may not be a perfect answer, but here are a few ideas.

-One simple composite is to compute a ratio such as Throughput / Latency.
+One simple composite is to compute a ratio such as `Throughput / Latency`.
 A higher value implies that the system is processing more transactions quickly (i.e., achieving high throughput and low latency).
-However, if throughput is measured in transactions per second and latency in seconds per transaction, the ratio has units of transactions squared per second, which makes its interpretation less obvious.
+However, if throughput is measured in transactions per second and latency in seconds per transaction, the ratio has units of `transactions squared per second`, which makes its interpretation less obvious.

-One way to refine this formula is to introduce a target latency required by a particular use case.
+One way to refine this formula is to introduce a **target latency** required by a particular use case.
 For example, for low-latency applications that expect sub-millisecond database transactions, the target latency might be 1 millisecond.
 For applications that can tolerate slightly higher latency, the